Lee Mingwei: Family stories

-The concept of Gift
+The concept of gift

 Lee also explores the concept of the gift in his work, drawing particular inspiration from Lewis Hyde’s book The Gift: Creativity and the Artist in the Modern World.
 In 2009, for La Biennale de Lyon, Lee created The Moving Garden (2009 - present), a piece consisting of a granite slab from which visitors may take flowers.
 The visitors are then meant to bring the flower out of the museum, diverge from the path they would normally take, and along the way give the flower to a stranger.

 In The Mending Project (2009 - present), a mender is seated at a long table with two chairs against a wall of colorful spools of thread.
 Participants are invited to bring in something they would like to have mended or embellished, while they sit across from the mender and talk.
 After the mending, the visitors can then choose to take away their garment, or leave it at the gallery so that it may be attached to the spools on the wall, and return to collect it at the conclusion of the exhibition.

 In Sonic Blossom (2013 - present), participants are gifted a song.
 Classical singers approach a single museum-goer and ask if they would like to receive a gift.
 If the participant agrees, the singer leads them to a seat and begins to perform one of Franz Schubert’s Lieder.
 Lee was inspired to create the piece while helping his mother to recover from surgery, during which time the two would listen to Schubert’s Lieder.
 The presentation of Sonic Blossom at The Metropolitan Museum of Art was selected as “The Best Classical Music of 2015” and “The Best in Art of 2015” in the New York Times.

-Survey Exhibitions
+Survey exhibitions

-LEE Mingwei and His Relations
+Lee Mingwei and His Relations: The Art of Participation (2014)

 In 2014, the Mori Art Museum held a mid-career survey exhibition of Lee's work titled "Lee Mingwei and His Relations: The Art of Participation."
 The show was curated by Mami Kataoka, Mori's Chief Curator, and included a survey of Lee's work spanning 20 years, as well as work by other artists such as Yves Klein, John Cage, Allan Kaprow, and Rirkrit Tiravanija to contextualize Lee's practice.

 Kataoka highlighted the relevance of Lee's work in light of the 2011 Tōhoku earthquake and tsunami as well as the importance of holding such an exhibition in Japan: